beejjorgensen/bgc/src/bgc_part_5000_man_stdio.md

 [[pagebreak]]
 ## `fseek()`, `rewind()` {#man-fseek}

-Position the file pointer in anticipition of the next read or write.
+Position the file pointer in anticipition of the next read or write

 ### Synopsis {.unnumbered .unlisted}